ldelouw/rh-satellite-ansible-playbook/README.md

 * IPA/Kerberos authentication
 * Remove "Default Location"
 * Configuring Capsule servers
+* Configuring GPG keys from files
+* Sample for GPG key handling in repos

 ## How to use
 First of all, edit the vars.yml file, replace everything with example.com